Meghan Markle And Prince Harry At Pippa’s Wedding May Be A Media Nightmare

 Meghan Markle and Prince Harry have been the ongoing subjects of tabloid and media headlines lately seeing as the two are reportedly getting quite serious and may be preparing to get engaged in the near future.
 Rumor has it that the Suits beauty is even planning her exit from the hit legal drama over the next season so that she can live in London full time and be more present at royal events.

-Why Prince Harry would need granny Queen Elizabeth’s approval before proposing to Meghan Markle https://t.co/07cYLNhSU4 pic.twitter.com/x62slacCem
+Why Prince Harry would need granny Queen Elizabeth’s approval before proposing to Meghan Markle https://t.co/07cYLNhSU4pic.twitter.com/x62slacCem

 — People Magazine (@people) February 9, 2017

-Suits executive producer Aaron Korsh shares as to how the story line is set to change in the new season, which suggests Markle is leaving the show.
-Express shares the producers synopsis of upcoming events for the hit series that is in its sixth season.
+Suits executive producer Aaron Korsh shared as to how the storyline is set to change in the new season, which suggests Markle is leaving the show.
+Express shared the producer’s synopsis of upcoming events for the hit series that is in its sixth season.

 “[Rachel’s] father is going to say come work for me’.
 She’s got to decide: Is she going to stay at Pearson Specter [the Suits firm], or is she going to go work for her dad?”

-The latest news about the couple who became an item last summer after being introduced by a mutual friend, is that they will be attending Pippa Middleton’s spring wedding to James Matthews.
-The sister to Duchess Kate Middleton is said to be planning the wedding of the year and will likely draw a great deal of attention due to the guests who will be present, including Prince William, Duchess Kate, Prince Harry and Meghan Markle.
+The latest news about the couple, who became an item last summer after being introduced by a mutual friend, is that they will be attending Pippa Middleton’s spring wedding to James Matthews.
+The sister of Duchess Kate Middleton is said to be planning the wedding of the year and will likely draw a great deal of attention due to the guests who will be present, including Prince William, Duchess Kate, Prince Harry and Meghan Markle.

 Prince Harry and Meghan Markle May Both Attend Pippa Middleton’s Wedding in May https://t.co/TE2O5LQDeT pic.twitter.com/wqDQtYl0Gm